 During the first level, the helicopter pilot tells the Boss that the controls aren't working.
 The same thing also happens when Shaundi tries to shoot Killbane.

-Considering Shaundi is alive in Saints Row IV, as well as the I Need A Hero music implying it, it would seem that the canon one is the happy ending.
+Considering Shaundi is alive in Saints Row IV, as well as "Holding Out for a Hero" implying it, it would seem that the canon ending is the happy ending.

 Free-Fall Fight: Just in case you thought the first instance of this wasn't insane enough, the second time around you and your opponents are in tanks.